 Roberts was approached by CMI to design a signature guitar.
 His goal was to produce a guitar that he could hear over the amplification when he was playing.
 CMI assigned this to their newly acquired Epiphone division.

-This in now marketed as the Howard Roberts Fusion III.
+Next Gibson designed the Howard Roberts Fusion III.

 Howard Roberts designed the H.R.
 Chroma guitar as a teaching instrument.
 Only a handful were of these produced.
 The strings are multi-colored to correspond with the notes in the Howard Roberts Chroma instruction book.